euler-xyz/euler-swap-jslib/README.md

 Given a curve point indicated by two reserve values, returns the marginal price on the curve at this point.
 The price is returned as a `10**18` scaled fraction.

+### `getCurrentPriceRAY(params, reserve0, reserve1)`

+Given a curve point indicated by two reserve values, returns the marginal price on the curve at this point.
+The price is returned as a `10**27` scaled fraction.

+### `getCurrentReserves(params, currentPrice)`

+Given a marginal price for a point on the curve, returns the two reserves of that point.
+The price input is a `10**18` scaled fraction.

+### `getCurrentReservesRAY(params, currentPriceRAY)`

+Given a marginal price for a point on the curve, returns the two reserves of that point.
+The price input is a `10**27` scaled fraction.

 ### `verifyPoint(params, reserve0, reserve1)`

 Returns true if the point is on or above the curve specified by `params`.
 If true, it means that the EulerSwap contract would accept this point as a valid point after a swap.